joelfan/OjsStatistics/README.md

 * ONESHOT - Once to get all past data, if necessary
 * PERIODICAL - Once in a month to collect the last month

+What is the difference with OJStat (https://www.ojstat.eu.org/)?
+OJStat is a really professional statistical tool which must be inside OJS installation.
+OjsStatics is just a tool to collect statistics from outside OJS installation.

 **Part 1 (data collection)** is done with php programs.
 The aim of those PHP programs is to collect the relevant data.
 The PHP programs get the OJS data with the following API: